ToppiOfficial/KitsuneMDL/README.md

 ## Known Issues

 > [!WARNING]
 > **Mesh splitting with flex data is partially fixed.** Splitting meshes that contain flex data no longer reliably produces corrupted output, but flex elements can still duplicate during compile.
-On models with many shape keys or flex controllers, this duplication can hit the flex vertex limit much faster than expected.
+On models with many shape keys or flex controllers, this duplication can hit the limit much faster than expected.

 > [!WARNING]
 > **Collision compile accuracy may vary.** The standalone `$collisionmodel` and `$collisionjoints` pipeline (which no longer requires vphysics.dll) is built from a combination of open-source references and reverse engineering.
 References used: [VPhysics-Jolt](https://github.com/misyltoad/VPhysics-Jolt), [Gmod-vphysics](https://github.com/DrChat/Gmod-vphysics), and [Valve Developer Wiki - VPhysics](https://developer.valvesoftware.com/wiki/VPhysics).
 Its output may not be fully consistent with what official Valve studiomdl produces.
 If you encounter incorrect physics shapes, unexpected behavior, or compilation differences, please report them as issues.